geckosio/geckos.io/README.md

 #### Multiplexing

 When true (default), the first available port in the port range will be used for all connections, instead of assigning a new port for each connection.
-Enabling this option has a drawback: a peer will not be able to establish more than one multiplexed connection to the server at once.
 _Thanks to @arthuro555 and @paullouisageneau._

 ```js